DNX-BR/oni/README.md

     APP_REGION: us-east-1                 # App Region for deploy
     APP_ACCOUNT: '111111111111'           # App account for deploy
     APP_ROLE: your-deploy-role            # Role used for deploy if parameter "assume-role" is set
+    APP_SECRET_EXTRACT_ENV_FILE: secret-arn   # Extract all secrets key from secret manager and save it to an env file

     # Configuration for ecs-deploy        #############################################################
     APP_IMAGE: your-app-image-aws-link    # Container image without tag.
 Used for build and push